 At Minc Law, we have extensive experience and a proven track record combating online harassment, cyberstalking, internet defamation, and other online privacy-related issues.
 Although we are located in Ohio, we represent clients across the U.S. and the globe.

 “Minc is the guardian angel of the web.
 In a world where trolls will spread blatant falsehoods with apparent impunity, anyone is vulnerable to on-line attack.
 It is such a relief to know that there is a team of experts who know how to protect individuals and businesses when they strike.
 Thank you so much!”

 JSS, March 12, 2019

-If you need help handling electronic harassment and your next steps, schedule a free, no-obligation consultation by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.
+If you need help handling electronic harassment and your next steps, schedule a free, no-obligation consultation with an intake specialist by calling (216) 373-7706, speaking with a Chat representative, or filling out our online contact form.